Hi, I’m Erika 👋

 This role showed me how my drive to make things better could create real change in the product and across the entire organization.
 By building a design team and empowering others to champion user-centered thinking, we worked together to create a product that actually supported O&P practices, giving them more time to focus on patients rather than tools.

-Becoming the first UX Designer at OPIE Software
+First UX Designer at OPIE Software

 This role marked the shift from contributing to code to owning the design of a healthcare system by establishing design thinking as a core part of product lifecycle.
 I conducted usability testing and user interviews, and analyzed support tickets to identify where users were struggling or requesting improvements.
 The legacy system was complex, dense, and often packed with many options in a single view, requiring extensive training.
 I focused on reducing that complexity and designing intuitive interfaces that were easier to use and navigate.